Hi there. Welcome to Pillioness!

 He takes his security work very seriously.

-As soon as he learns to stop purring so loudly, he’ll be utterly terrifying.
+When he learns to stop purring so loudly, he’ll be utterly terrifying.

 But he’s also bright orange, so he’s lost the element of surprise already.

+Hector doesn’t care.
 He’s ready to rumble.

 And while he waits, he snores like a bear on a pile of clean rags.